Family Support Center Hours

 GIVING HELP.
 GIVING HOPE.

-Although Catholic Charities had been serving Leavenworth and the surrounding area, it was determined that an on-site EAC could more directly meet the communities’ needs.
-The Leavenworth EAC opened in 1974 in a building that formerly housed a convent.
-Forty years later, the Sisters of Charity in Leavenworth collaborated with Catholic Charities to open a homeless shelter on the building’s second floor.
-The Interfaith Shelter of Hope provides a safe place for men, women and families to sleep each night.
+Although Catholic Charities had been serving Leavenworth and the surrounding area, it was determined that an on-site Family Support Center (FSC) could more directly meet the communities’ needs.
+The Leavenworth FSC opened in 1974 in a building that formerly housed a convent and later an interfaith homeless shelter run by the Sisters of Charity in Leavenworth.

 This past fiscal year, demand for services continued to grow in Leavenworth.
 We experienced a 10% increase in the number of unduplicated individuals served.
 Food assistance increased 62% with the addition of the Commodity Supplemental Food Program (CSFP) for seniors.
 An extra box of healthy food is given each month to those 60+ who meet eligibility guidelines.
 Household and personal items increased 85% while the distribution of gently used clothing grew by 58%.